tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity_--_part_2.md

 }
 {% endhighlight %}

 Nyan Cat is moving again, but is unable to move diagonally-up-and-left (northwest) across the screen.
 (S)he can no longer achieve a diagonal input thrust of 16.7 -- instead maxing out at 12 -- and, as a result, is now overwhelmed by the combined forces of wind and gravity.
-You will also notice a slightly delayed reaction to releasing the arrow keys.
+You'll also notice a slightly delayed reaction to releasing the arrow keys.
 This has nothing to do with your code, but is related to the input manager settings.

 ### Adjusting Input Manager Settings